FIELD NOTE · February 5, 2026 · 10 min read

 Key Highlights

-- AI has proven its value in FMCG and retail with documented gains in demand planning and replenishment, yet most inventory decisions still wait for manual approvals.
+• AI has proven its value in FMCG and retail with documented gains in demand planning and replenishment, yet most inventory decisions still wait for manual approvals.

-- The issue is no longer whether AI works; it is whether organizations are ready to trust it enough to let it act.
+• The issue is no longer whether AI works; it is whether organizations are ready to trust it enough to let it act.

-- Dashboards create an illusion of control but slow action; AI becomes an expensive reporting layer instead of a decision engine when insights wait for reviews and meetings.
+• Dashboards create an illusion of control but slow action; AI becomes an expensive reporting layer instead of a decision engine when insights wait for reviews and meetings.

-- Fragmented data and latency erode trust; without reliable, timely data and clear accountability, AI stays advisory rather than operational.
+• Fragmented data and latency erode trust; without reliable, timely data and clear accountability, AI stays advisory rather than operational.

-- Leaders who break through define which decisions AI can take without approval, accept realistic error thresholds, and assign clear ownership for AI-driven outcomes.
+• Leaders who break through define which decisions AI can take without approval, accept realistic error thresholds, and assign clear ownership for AI-driven outcomes.

-- The fastest inventory systems will be the most trusted, not necessarily the most accurate; execution discipline matters more than more tools.
+• The fastest inventory systems will be the most trusted, not necessarily the most accurate; execution discipline matters more than more tools.

-AI has already proven its value in FMCG and retail.
+The value itself is no longer in question.
 Forecast accuracy improvements of 50 to 70 percent are no longer theoretical.
 They are well documented across demand planning, replenishment, and assortment optimization.
 Yet despite these gains, most inventory decisions still wait for morning reviews, manual approvals, and spreadsheet checks.
 Stockouts continue to hurt shelf presence.
 Excess inventory keeps blocking working capital.
 The promise of AI exists, but the impact rarely shows up where it matters.
+Leadership teams want speed, but they still demand human-level certainty.
+Those two expectations pull in opposite directions, and until that tension is resolved, AI will remain something companies observe rather than something they allow to act.

+Dashboards reinforce this.
+They give leaders comfort.
+They centralize information, make performance visible, and preserve the feeling of control.
+Every number can be checked.
+Every action can be paused.
+Every decision can be overridden.
 What dashboards quietly do, however, is slow everything down.
 In most FMCG and retail setups, AI insights are generated continuously.
 Demand spikes, supplier delays, regional shifts, and weather effects surface in real time.
 Yet action does not follow in real time.
 It waits for reviews, approvals, and meetings.
 Watching data feels responsible.
 Acting on it feels risky.
-Over time, organizations default to watching.
+Over time, organizations default to watching — and this is how AI becomes an expensive reporting layer instead of a decision engine.

 When data does not line up, trust starts breaking